 My kids are little and spill and drop everything on my beige carpet.
 Yay.
 This is what it looked like before I cleaned it.

 You can clean a carpet by hand very, as long as you don’t mind getting sweaty.
 You can even have a carpet cleaning party.
 Invite your friends over to help.
 It will go much faster that way.
+Even affordable carpet can be a luxurious addition to your home and so you’ll want to keep it clean any way that you can.

 What you need